atmatto/weatherapp/README.md

 Run the `dev.sh` script to start up the development environment.
 This hosts the frontend on port 8000 and exposes the API on port 9000.
 Hot reload is enabled.

+Use the `./dev.sh build` command to force Docker to build the images.
+Insert the OpenWeatherMap API key into the file `owm-appid.txt` for everything to be functional.

 ## Production

 Static files are served using Nginx in a Docker container.
 API server is run in another Docker container.
-They are coordinated using Docker Compose and exposed to the Internet with a Caddy reverse proxy.
-Everything is managed using a Systemd service and will run automatically after a reboot.
+They are coordinated using Docker Compose and exposed to the Internet with a [Caddy](https://caddyserver.com/) reverse proxy.
+The UFW firewall is used for protection.
+Everything is managed using a Systemd service (`ansible/weatherapp.service`; it uses the `prod.sh` script to turn the app on and off) and will run automatically after a reboot.

-### Server setup
+## Deployment

+> [!IMPORTANT]
+> The AWS deployment has not been tested yet.
+The VM can be used instead.

-A minimized installation of Ubuntu Server (e.g. version 24.04) with at least 15GB of disk space is recommended.
-OpenSSH needs to be installed.
+The deployment has been tested on Ubuntu 24.04 Minimal.
+At least 5 GB of disk space is recommended.

-An SSH key pair is needed for Ansible.
-You can generate it locally using `ssh-keygen -t ed25519` and upload to the server with `ssh-copy-id -i id_ed25519.pub username@server.ip.address` (with proper data inserted).

-Update the data in `ansible/inventory.yaml` and check if everything works using `ansible prod -m ping -i inventory.yaml`.

-The user used for Ansible must be allowed to use `sudo` without password.
-For example use `sudo visudo` and modify one of the lines to be: `%sudo ALL=(ALL:ALL) NOPASSWD:ALL`.

-### Deployment
+Insert the OpenWeatherMap API key into the file `owm-appid.txt`.

+Insert AWS API keys into the files named `terraform/aws_*_key` and run the `setup-server.sh` script.
+This will set up the required AWS infrastructure using terraform (`terraform/`).
+The file `ansible/inventory.yaml` will be automatically generated and the old one backed up.

-If needed, update the server IP address and other data in `ansible/inventory.yaml`.
-Ansible must be [installed](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) locally.
-Use the `deploy.sh` script to upload the latest commit on the `main` branch to the server, prepare everything and run the application.
+The server is automatically configured using a [cloud-init](https://cloud-init.io/) file.
+The only thing that is left is running the script `deploy.sh` which runs the Ansible playbook.
+It uploads the latest commit on the `main` branch to the server, prepares everything and runs the application.

+To manually inspect the server, connect to it using SSH to the account `maintainer`, using an appropriate private key.

+### Test virtual machine

+The `vm/` directory contains everything needed to simulate a real cloud server using QEMU/KVM.
+The directory contains an SSH key pair (`id_ed25519`) to be used only for testing purposes.
+The file `user-data` is identical to the file `terraform/cloud-init.yaml`, but contains the private key.

+Run `./qemu.sh setup` to download the OS image and generate a disk image containing cloud-init files.
+Then, use `./qemu.sh run` command to turn on the VM.
+Use the `deploy.sh` script to deploy the application to the VM using the real Ansible playbook.
+The application will be exposed on `localhost:2280`.
+Use the `connect.sh` script to inspect the VM with SSH.

 ## Backend